NedaParvini/NoteTaker/README.md

 ## Installation:

 Creating the Repository, Clone it.
-Node.js is required to run
+Node.js is required to run.
-npm install to install the required npm package
+npm install to install the required npm package.

 ## Functionality:

-GET and POST method are considered to this codes.
+Usage of GET and POST are so important for this challeng.
-Read, Write and Delete Functions.
+Read, Write and Delete Functions are the most important part of the coding.
+Also adding new note from req.body, push the object from req.body to the array and Write the new array into the db.json file.
-The way we choose to use JSON is importatant too, how to use strings, objects and Array. then run the node.js file and see the result in localhost The way that we defines variables and usage of
+Then we have to run the node.js file and see the result in localhost I also created a Video of run process in Terminal and localhost.

 ## Features:

-JavaScript
-Node.js
-Express
+*JavaScript
+*Node.js
+*Express